nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Indicate a task is completed**

 **MSS**
-1. User requests to mark a specific task
+1. NUS student requests to mark a specific task
 2. MODPRO ticks the specified task
 3. MODPRO updates the progress bar for the module and exam (if it exists) of the task